Computer model locks in Texans vs. Colts picks, score prediction, SGP for NFL Week 13

-Texans vs. Colts: Where to watch NFL Week 13, score prediction, betting odds, sportsbook promos, SGP picks
+Colts vs. Texans: Where to watch NFL Week 13, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Houston Texans vs. Indianapolis Colts in NFL Week 13 action

 Kickoff from Lucas Oil Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Colts are 4.5-point favorites, according to the latest Texans vs. Colts odds.
+The Colts are three-point favorites, according to the latest Texans vs. Colts odds.
 The over/under for total points scored is 44.5.
-Before making any Texans vs. Colts picks, make sure you check out the NFL picks from the SportsLine Projection Model.
+The Colts are -164 money line favorites (risk $164 to win $100), while the Texans are +138 underdogs.
+Before making any Colts vs. Texans picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Texans vs. Colts at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: